plenoptic-org/plenoptic/docs/index.rst

-- `Metamers <tutorials/06_Metamer.nblink>`_: given a model and a reference image, stochastically generate a new image whose model representation is identical to that of the reference image (a ``metamer'', as originally defined in the literature on Trichromacy).
+- `Metamers <tutorials/06_Metamer.nblink>`_: given a model and a reference image, stochastically generate a new image whose model representation is identical to that of the reference image (a "metamer", as originally defined in the literature on Trichromacy).
   This method makes explicit those features that the model retains/discards.

   - Example papers: [Portilla2000]_, [Freeman2011]_, [Deza2019]_,